-We also have a special Rookies division for players that are completely new to chess and have never played in the Chess tournament before.
+We also have a special Rookies division for junior players (years 1 - 6) that are completely new to chess and have never played in the Chess tournament before.

 The purpose of the divisions is to identify the winning school in a division for a Zone, who therefore qualifies for the National Finals.
 Players in the Rookies division to not contribute to qualification for the National Finals.

 Generally players compete in the year level he/she is currently enrolled in at school.